Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 for i, (ax, (name, ref, cur)) in enumerate(zip(axes, drift_features)):

-ax.hist(ref, bins=30, alpha=0.5, density=True, label="Reference",
+ax.hist(ref, bins=30, alpha=0.55, density=True, label='Reference',

-ax.hist(cur, bins=30, alpha=0.5, density=True, label="Current",
+ax.hist(cur, bins=30, alpha=0.55, density=True, label='Current',

 ax.set_xlabel(name)

-title = name.replace("_", " ").title()
+title = title_map[name]

-# Highlight the drifted panel
+# Highlight the drifted panel with colour and "(drifted)" label

-if name == "error_pct":
+if name == 'error_pct':

 else: